nicolasdao/userin/README.md

 	console.log(context)
 })

-Postman.export({
-	userIn,
-	name: 'userin-my-app',
-	path: './postman-collection.json'
-})
+// Exposes an extra 'v1/'
+userIn.use(new Postman('userin-my-app'))

 app.use(userIn)

 app.listen(3330)
 ```

+The list of exposed endpoints is detailed under the section.
+That list is also discoverable via the following endpoints:
 All the endpoints that the UserIn middleware exposes are discoverable at the following two endpoints:
-- __`GET`__ http://localhost:3330/v1/.well-known/configuration: This is the non-standard OpenID discovery endpoint.
-It exposes the exhaustive list of all the UserIn endpoints, including both the OpenID endpoints and the non OpenID OAuth2 endpoints.
+- __`GET`__ [http://localhost:3330/v1/.well-known/configuration](http://localhost:3330/v1/.well-known/configuration): This is the non-standard OpenID discovery endpoint.
+It exposes the exhaustive list of all the UserIn endpoints, including both the OpenID endpoints and the non OpenID/OAuth 2.0 endpoints.
-- __`GET`__ http://localhost:3330/oauth2/v1/.well-known/openid-configuration: This is the OpenID discovery endpoint.
+- __`GET`__ [http://localhost:3330/oauth2/v1/.well-known/openid-configuration](http://localhost:3330/oauth2/v1/.well-known/openid-configuration): This is the OpenID discovery endpoint.
+It only exposes OpenID/Oauth 2.0 endpoints.
 That endpoint is the one that your third-parties are supposed to use.
+- __`GET`__ : [http://localhost:3330/v1/postman/collection.json](http://localhost:3330/v1/postman/collection.json): This endpoint is optional.
+It exposes a Postman collection 2.0 that helps to create a new Postman collection.
+Postman is used to test the UserIn API and run various integration tests.
+To expose it, Postman must be explicitely configured.
+That what the line `userIn.use(new Postman('userin-my-app'))` does.
+More about Postman in the [Exporting the API to Postman](#exporting-the-api-to-postman) section.

 # Auth modes